dylankainth/SilverArrowTeamComputer/README.md

 Data streamed is : Acceleration [X,Y,Z] , Gyroscope [X,Y,Z] .
 Magnetomter [X,Y,Z] , Temperature , Pressure , Humidity.

-It is proved to work with a thingsboard instance running in a Docker container on AWS.
+It is proved to work with a thingsboard instance running in a Docker container on AWS t2 micro EC2.

 ## Usage